How to add an iCloud email alias and keep your email address safe

-Here's how you can create and manage your iCloud email aliases for your Mac, iPhone, and iPad.
+Here's how you can create and manage your iCloud email aliases for your best MacBook, best iPhone, and best iPad.

 How to create and manage iCloud email aliases